klterwelp/CPBS7712_day3/README.md

 ## Description

-The code implements a de Bruijn graph-based assembly algorithm that identifies the longest contig containing a given query sequence and aligns reads to the contig.
 The algorithm constructs a directed graph from the input reads, identifies the k-mers associated with the query sequence, and assembles the longest contig that includes the query sequence.
 Then the reads are aligned to the contig using a simple seed-and-extend approach.

 ## Installation Instructions